About UsNeighbourhood WatchLocal LinksNewsCommunity FundPlanning Applications : UpdatesCampaigns, Issues & OpportunitiesContact Us

 The Parish Council meet at the Zone every 2nd Thursday of the month at 7.30pm except August ; The Planning Committee meet on the fourth Thursday of every month (not December ) at 6.30pm in the Zone.

-Chairman , Mark Gibbons; Vice Chairman, John Croft, Vice Chairman
+Chairman , Mark Gibbons;, Vice Chairman, Mark Bloor

-Downderry Ward: 5 Councillors: : Mark Gibbons, Helen Brockbank, Shelley England, James Millidge, Steven Alford
+Downderry Ward: 5 Councillors: : Mark Gibbons, Helen Brockbank, James Millidge, Steven Alford

 719 electors: 297 houses: 56 flats